View program plan of study for BSN to DNP AGACNP

 Contact: Dr. Jackie Ferdowsali

 The Adult Gerontology Acute Care Nurse Practitioner (AGACNP) track of the BSN to DNP program prepares nurses to provide advanced practice in acute care settings through a program of study focused on the care of acutely ill patients and their families.
 An AGACNP can diagnose and treat medical conditions.
 In collaboration with the physician and other members of the health care team, AGACNPs provide direct care to patients from hospital admission through discharge.
 With an increasing inpatient population of acutely and critically, research has shown that nurse practitioners within these settings demonstrated evidence of reducing length of stay, hospital costs, and patient complications (Fry 2011), while improving communication among the heath care team, along with patient and family satisfaction.
-There are 72 credits and 780 specialty-specific practicum hours required for this track and an additional 240 DNP Project and Residency practicum hours.
-The student may sit for national certification upon graduation.
-Upon competition of the DNP/AGACNP, the graduate is able to:
+There are 72 credits and 780 specialty specific practicum hours required for this track and an additional 240 DNP Project and Residency practicum hours.
+Upon competition of the DNP/AGACNP, the graduate is eligible to sit for national certification with AACN or ANCC upon graduation.

-BSN to DNP AGACNP Plans of Study: Full- and Part-time plans of study can be located in the University catalog.
+BSN to DNP AGACNP Plans of Study: Full- and Part-time plans of study can be located in the University catalog and accessing program information through the Degree Programs link.

 BSN to DNP Family Nurse Practitioner (FNP)